Home » Big Island » Big Island Packing List for Families

 Kiddos will get tired, you may get frustrated, and everyone will need a break.

-A sling, wrap, or carrier will give you the chance to carry your kiddo without tying up your arms at the baggage carousel.
+A sling, wrap, or carrier will give you a chance to carry your kiddo without tying up your arms at the baggage carousel.

 EXTRA DIAPERS AND WIPES